taylorgrant/GSPonepulse/README.md

 The function automatically identifies all columns beginning with `q_2_`.

 For single-select questions, percentages sum to 100%.
 For multi-select questions, each percentage represents the proportion of respondents selecting that option, so percentages may sum to more than 100%.

-### Likert scales
+### Likert scales and box scores

 Known Likert-style response scales are automatically recognized and displayed in their intended ordinal order.

-For example:

 ``` text
 Strongly disagree